All Episodes

 Investigators working on the case of a mother who allegedly hid several tiny bodies around her home have a daunting task ahead of them, both forensic and legal.

-Even as the FBI and local searchers prepared Wednesday to finish a three-day search of 37-year-old Christy Freeman's home, the four sets of preterm remains already recovered, pose dilemmas.
+Even as the FBI and local searchers prepared Wednesday to finish a three-day search of 37-year-old Christy Freeman's home, the four sets of preterm remains already recovered pose dilemmas.

 Investigators have to first determine whether all four bodies were the offspring of Freeman, who has four living children.

-She's been charged in the death of one of the preterm infants, a 26-year-old fetus discovered under her bathroom sink last week.
+She's been charged in the death of one of the preterm infants, a 26-year-old fetus, discovered under her bathroom sink last week.

-Then investigators need to find out how old the other preterm infants were when they died.
+Then investigators need to find out how old the other preterm infants were when they died and whether Freeman or somebody else was responsible for their dying before birth, which is called an abortion.

-See, the trick here is they've they've got to, if if if if if she did this, if she self-aborted these babies, buried them, did whatever prior to the third trimester.
+See, the trick here is they've got to, if she did this, if she self-aborted these babies, buried them, did whatever prior to the third trimester, there's no crime here, folks.

 There's no crime.

-No, she she practicing women's liberation.
+No, she's practicing women's liberation.

-So the timing here's critical.
+So the timing here is critical.

 If the preterm infants were too young to be considered viable outside the womb, she can't be charged with murder.

-Uh the law was designed to penalize those who kill a pregnant woman or her viable fetus, includes a provision shielding pregnant women from prosecution for actions that result in their own fetus' death.
+The law was designed to penalize those who kill a pregnant woman or her viable fetus, includes a provision shielding pregnant women from prosecution for actions that result in their own fetus' death.

-So it can you can't kill a pregnant woman and her fetus, but she can.
+So it can, you can't kill a pregnant woman and her fetus, but she can.

 You can't, but she can.